 DRAWINGS & PAINTINGS

-Rowena firmly believes that visual art is as academic and rigorous a subject as any.
-Even after earning her B.F.A. from James Madison University, she gained most of her knowledge taking workshops and teaching herself the atelier method, which has existed for hundreds of years.
-Although her current media is mixed fiber art, she still makes drawing and painting a regular part of her art practice.
-Here, you can see some examples of completed watercolor paintings as well as studies done in a variety of materials like graphite, charcoal, and gouache.
+I firmly believe that visual art is as academic and rigorous a subject as any.
+Even after earning my B.F.A. from James Madison University, I gained most of my knowledge taking workshops and learning the atelier method which has existed for hundreds of years.
+Although my current media is mixed fiber art, I still make drawing and painting a regular part of my art practice, and teach what I've found to be most helpful whenever I can.
+Below are some examples of completed watercolor paintings as well as studies done in a variety of materials like graphite, charcoal, and gouache.

 Lifeline